vertica/VerticaPyLab/CONTRIBUTING.md

 That's it!
 Thank you for your code contribution!

 After your pull request is merged, you can safely delete your branch and pull the changes from the upstream repository.

+# Creating Lessons

+One part of the verticalab are the lessons that have been created for users to learn data science concepts using VerticaPy.
+You are welcome to create lessons on a topic of your interest.
+You can follow the instructions in the [read me](https://github.com/vertica/vertica-demo/blob/main/docker-verticapy/enablement/VerticaPy-Lesson-Series.md) for content creation.
+After you have created it, you can follow the steps of code contribution above.
+After review, your lesson will be added to the package.